nmillerns/wordle_assistant/README.md

 # wordle_assistant
-Interactive Assistant in C to help user make guesses in Wordle
+An interactive Assistant to help user make guesses in Wordle.
+Written in very basic standard C.